CMihai99/medita/docs/SecurityBugs.md

 # Security bugs

-Eureka developers take security very seriously.
+Medita developers take security very seriously.
 As such, we'd like to know when a security bug is found so that it can be fixed and disclosed as quickly as possible.
 Please report security bugs to the security team.

 ## Contact

 As it is with any bug, the more information provided the easier it will be to diagnose and fix.
-Please review the procedure outlined in [ReportingIssues.md](https://github.com/CMihai99/eureka/blob/main/docs/how-to/ReportingIssues.md) if you are unclear about what information is helpful.
+Please review the procedure outlined in [ReportingIssues.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/ReportingIssues.md) if you are unclear about what information is helpful.
 Any exploit code is very helpful and will not be released without consent from the reporter unless it has already been made public.